Environmental Science A Level

 The course is supported by fieldwork, laboratory work and an overseas trip (which, in the past, has been to Iceland).
 You will also undertake local fieldwork (e.g. ecology of Croyde seashore) and day trips to Paignton Zoo.
 They enhance your understanding of research methods and conservation.

-All material covered for A-level will be examined at the end of the two-year course.
+All material covered for this A Level will be examined at the end of the two-year course.
 This will be two examinations in June.
 There is no coursework.

 In addition, we will set you regular homework and end of topic tests to provide you, your teacher and your parents or guardians with feedback on your progress.
 We also give you exam papers and set you mock exams before the real thing.
 Revision classes can be provided to ensure that you are fully prepared for your summer exams.

-You will be required to achieve a grade 5 in two sciences or a grade 5 in both Core Science and Additional Science or C in Biology.
+You will be required to achieve a grade 5 in two sciences or a grade 5 in both Core Science and Additional Science.
 You will also need a grade 5 in GCSE Maths.

 Facilities and resources